Joliet Area Historical Museum: Gemini Giant

 The museum entered into negotiations to purchase the Gemini Giant and Launching Pad Restaurant in Wilmington, IL in early 2023.
 The owner of the property, Holly Barker, posted images of a signed contract in October 2023, showing the museum agreed to a purchase price of $420,000 for the real estate, $150,000 for the Gemini Giant itself, and $50,000 for all equipment and inventory remaining at the property, along with a separate agreement to purchase the house next door for $200,000.
 The following day, Barker posted a letter from the museum's lawyers to her own, revealing she refused to extend a closing deadline.
 In response, the museum voted to make no further offers, allow the contract to expire, and walk away from the deal.

 In the months after, the museum received the $1 million grant from the Illinois Department of Commerce and Economic Opportunity that was holding up the closing.
 However, by the time this grant was received, the Launching Pad, without the house next door, was now listed for sale for $1.4 million.
 Local newspapers reported the museum was still looking to purchase the entire property as of December 2023.
 Greg Peerbolte, executive director of the museum, confirmed the reports but said the museum would only be interested if the owner "is willing to substantially lower her asking price."
-The museum would run a visitor's center and gift shop out of the building, and lease the restaurant operation to another party.
+The museum would run a visitor center and gift shop out of the building, and lease the restaurant operation to another party.

 On December 5, the Joliet City Council tabled a vote on a $250,000 grant to the museum for 2024 operations.
 City officials want to look further into the dismissal of 13 employees and volunteers earlier in the year.
 The inspector general, Sean Connolly, advised the city to conduct an audit of the museum before providing any additional funding.
 Connolly was removed from the position on January 24, and the Joliet city council approved the grant to the museum on February 6.

 The museum won the auction of the Gemini Giant for $275,000 and has loaned it to the City of Wilmington until February 2045.